How can I view historic planning files?

 - Craven Arms and Bridgnorth:

-Post for each office can be sent to the following addresses:
+Post can be sent to the following address:

 Where is my local area planning office?